-Construction work is difficult physically, and it’s also one of the most dangerous occupations in existence in the United States.
+Construction work is difficult physically, and its also one of the most dangerous occupations in existence in the United States.
 As a result, injuries and fatalities at construction sites happen with alarming frequency.
-When these situations arise, those who are injured need the help of experienced Arizona construction site accident attorneys to make sure that all of the different legal realities are properly handled on behalf of the client.
+When these situations arise, those who are injured need the help of experienced Phoenix construction site accident attorneys to make sure that all of the different legal realities are properly handled on behalf of the client.

 Construction Site Accident Statistics and Common Causes

-While the number of Arizona construction site accidents that have occurred has gone down in recent years, most feel that this is because of the collapsing economy and dearth of new construction as opposed to the construction boom that existed in the early part of the 21st Century.
+While the number of Phoenix construction site accidents that have occurred has gone down in recent years, most feel that this is because of the collapsing economy and dearth of new construction as opposed to the construction boom that existed in the early part of the 21st Century.
 That said, there are still more than 1,000 deaths every year in the United States from construction accidents, and several hundred thousand people are injured at construction sites to the point that they miss some work that same year.

 There are several leading causes of construction site accidents, and the most common cause by far is falling.
-A large portion of AZ construction site falls that lead to injuries or fatalities occur from high places where the ground on which workers are standing is not stable, leading to the obvious and troubling consequences.
+A large portion of Phoenix, Arizona construction site falls that lead to injuries or fatalities occur from high places where the ground on which workers are standing is not stable, leading to the obvious and troubling consequences.
 Below are other leading causes of construction site accidents:

 - Scaffolding accidents

 While there are surely many more causes of construction site accidents in Phoenix, those mentioned above represent the most common types reported.
 The fact is that construction workers encounter a high level of risk every time they report for work.